alphagov/calendars/README.md

 * `/<scope>/<division>.<format>` - calendar for all events in a division regardless of year, available as `json` or `ics`
 * `/<scope>.<format>` - entire scope dataset, all divisions, their calendars and events, only available as `json`

+### Generate bank holidays

+A rake task has been created to generate the bank holidays JSON for a given year.
+They need to be then inserted, and modified to take into account any additions/modifications made by proclamation.
+Run the rake task like this:

+    bundle exec rake bank_holidays:generate_json[2016]

 ### Testing

 Run unit tests like this: